jmchung/leetcode-java/problems/add-two-numbers.md

  */
 public class Solution {
     public ListNode addTwoNumbers(ListNode l1, ListNode l2) {
+        // use a dummy node that points to the head can help reduce many of the checks,
+        // and current acting as a cursor to a singly-linked list.
         ListNode head = new ListNode(0);
         ListNode current = head;
         int carry = 0;